Mrdayday/Online-submerged-photometer/Assembly.md

 <img src="https://github.com/Mrdayday/Online-submerged-photometer/blob/master/Img/Box_complete.JPG" width="400"/>
 <p>

-Now solder everthing to the stripboard but everthing that leaves the box sould use a jumperwire connected to the sideslots of the box.
+Now solder everthing to the stripboard.
+Everthing that leaves the box sould use a jumperwire connected to the sideslots of the box.
-This is everthing that is connected to the submerged part(5 cabels), the bussystem (2 cabels) and the 12V powersuply (2 cabels).
+This includes everthing that is connected to the submerged part (5 cabels), the bussystem (2 cabels) and the 12 V powersuply (2 cabels).
 Attach the display and the board to the box.
 Glue a microscope slide as a display protection to the front, if you want.

 Everything should be ready for commissioning.
 Attach the box to the reaktor cover and tighten the locknut in the right position.